 The Washington County Veterans Court was implemented in 2011 to identify, treat, and supervise Veterans who enter into the criminal justice system.
 The Veterans Court Team is charged with identifying and linking offenses that are attributable to the sociological and the psychological impact of the Veteran's service.
 The Veterans Court is designed to address both diversionary and post-plea cases.
 Typically, most cases are resolved within 6 to 23 months.
 The Washington County Veterans Court, a specialty court, employs the ten key Treatment/Drug Court components recommended by the National Association of Drug Court Professionals (NADCP).

-Judge John F. DiSalle presides over, the Veterans Court.
+President Judge John F. DiSalle presides over, the Veterans Court.
 The Veterans Court meets once a month for acceptance of new cases or review of active cases.
 The Veterans Court Program accepts Active Duty military personnel, as well as veterans whose service is characterized as either Honorable or General Under Honorable Conditions, from any branch of the United States Military who have been charged with a qualifying Pennsylvania State Intermediate Punishment offense(s).
 These criteria are designed to ensure participant eligibility for Veterans Affairs (VA) benefits and services.
 Staffing is held biweekly with the Veterans Court Team which consists of an Assistant District Attorney, the Public Defender, an Adult Probation Officer, a Veterans Justice Outreach Specialist (VJO), and a local VA Primary Care Specialist.

 Referrals may come from the following sources: